league-curriculum/Motors/docs/source/signals.md

 basic.forever(on_forever)
 ```

-After making this change, you will see the the ducty cycle change from 0% to
+After making this change, you will see the the duty cycle change from 0% to
 100%.